wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 Learning the bash Shell, 3rd Edition, by Cameron Newham (O’Reilly)

-If you have an O'Reilly subscription: <a target="_blank" href="https://learning.oreilly.com/live-training/courses/bash-shell-scripting-in-4-hours/0636920366386/">Bash Shel Scripting in 4 hours</a> by
+If you have an O'Reilly subscription: <a target="_blank" href="https://learning.oreilly.com/live-training/courses/bash-shell-scripting-in-4-hours/0636920366386/">Bash Shel Scripting in 4 hours</a> by <a target="_blank" href="https://www.linkedin.com/company/sander-van-vugt/">Sander van Vugt</a>, who has been teaching Linux since 1995 and has written more than 60 books about different Linux related topics.
+Sander is the author of the best-selling previous editions of the RHCSA Complete Video Course, as well as many other Red Hat related video courses.
+He is also a regular speaker on major Linux conferences all over the world.

+   1. Writing a shell script with all basic elements (30 minutes), including best practices for writing readable shell scripts.
+   2. Working with Variables (40 minutes)
+   3. Using Positional Parameters (35 minutes) and how to process their values within the scripts.
+   4. Applying Pattern Matching substituion (35 minutes), to shape them exactly as required for specific tasks.
+   5. Using looping structures (70 minutes) with common looping structures, such as if, case, for and while.

 ## More on DevOps #